Virtual museum: Research and scholarship

-The digitalization of museums is a task that has combined efforts, budgets and research from many museums, cultural associations and governments around the world.
-For the last few years, there have been projects related to Information Society Technologies dealing with: preservation of cultural heritage, restoration and learning resources.
-Some examples of contributions in the field of digital and virtual museography: Euromuse.net (EU), DigiCULT (EU), Musings, Digital Museums Projects.
-European Community has founded various projects to support this filed, like V-Must, the Virtual Museum Transnational Network that aims to provide the heritage sector with the tools and support to develop Virtual Museums that are educational, enjoyable, long-lasting and easy to maintain.
+The digitalization of museums is a task that has combined efforts, budgets, and research from many museums, cultural associations, and governments around the world.
+For the last few years, there have been projects related to Information Society Technologies dealing with: preservation of cultural heritage, restoration, and learning resources.
+Some examples of contributions in the field of digital and virtual museography: Euromuse.net (EU), DigiCULT (EU), Musings, and Digital Museums Projects.
+The European Community has founded various projects to support this field, like V-Must, the Virtual Museum Transnational Network that aims to provide the heritage sector with the tools and support to develop Virtual Museums that are educational, enjoyable, long-lasting, and easy to maintain.
 A notable example of research work on digitizing information to replenish museum collections can be the conversion into digital format of information archived in display holograms.

-In 2017, Virtual Multimodal Museum continues to explore the core concept of the virtual museum where the Working group 1.1 is actively working towards re-defining the definition of the virtual museum in order to keep up with current research.
+In 2017, the Virtual Multimodal Museum continued to explore the core concept of the virtual museum, where Working Group 1.1 was working towards redefining the definition of the virtual museum in order to keep up with concurrent research.

-An international conference in the field of museums and their websites is the annual Museums and the Web conference.
+An international conference in the field of museums and their websites has been the annual Museums and the Web conference.

 In 2004, Roy Hawkey of King's College London reported that "Virtual visitors to museum websites already out-number physical (on-site) visitors, and many of these are engaged in dedicated learning".

 In establishing virtuality and promoting cultural development, the goal is not merely to reproduce existing objects, but to actualize new ones.
 Information and communication technologies are not merely tools for processing data and making it available, but can be a force and stimulus for cultural development.